Coal Exchange: Re-opening and closure

 In 1988 the building was re-acquired and subsequently completely refurbished in 2001 to turn it into a major venue.
-The venue hosted acts such as the Arctic Monkeys, Manic Street Preachers, Ocean Colour Scene, Lostprophets, Stereophonics, Van Morrison and Biffy Clyro.
+The venue hosted acts such as the Arctic Monkeys, Manic Street Preachers, Ocean Colour Scene, John Cale, Lostprophets, Stereophonics, Van Morrison and Biffy Clyro.

 The Coal Exchange closed on 7 August 2013 as a result of building safety issues.
 With the subsequent liquidation of the company which owned it in 2014, ownership of the Coal Exchange passed to the Crown Estate.
 It then became the subject of efforts to preserve the historic fabric of the building by the not-for-profit organisation Save the Coal Exchange Limited.
 In February 2015, Welsh Government Economy Minister Edwina Hart commissioned a feasibility study into future re-use of the building.
 In May 2015 it was confirmed that the exchange would be used for filming of the remake of The Crow.
 In 2016, filmmaker Nick Broomfield visited the building as part of his documentary Going Going Gone, which investigated the deterioration and heritage of the Coal Exchange.